An ISA (pronounced ice-er) is a type of account for saving or investing your money tax-free. ISA stands for Individual Savings Account.

-The main reason people choose an ISA other other types of savings account is that they are tax-exempt.
-That means you don't need to pay any Income Tax or Capital Gains Tax on the money you take out, no matter how much it's grown.
+People choose ISAs over other types of savings account because they're tax-exempt.
+That means you don't pay any Income Tax or Capital Gains Tax on the money you take out, no matter how much it's grown.

-Because of this, the government limits how much people can pay into ISAs.
-At the moment, you can put up to £20,000 each tax year in ISAs, but this is reviewed every tax year so could go up or down.
+This is a really big advantage!
+So, the government limits how much people can pay into ISAs.
+Right now, you can pay up to £20,000 each tax year into ISAs, but this is reviewed every tax year so could go up or down.

 There are different types of ISA to suit different needs: